txhammer68/plasma-Lockscreen-nest-hub/readme.md

 #### Node JS functions
 * node natday1.js creates file called natday.js which is used in Clock.qml as a variable with import statement
-* node weather creates file called temp.js which is used in LockscreenUi.qml as a variable with import statement
+* node weather creates file called temp.js which is used in Clock.qml as a variable with import statement
 * weather function from https://github.com/nahidulhasan/nodejs-weather-app - modified to write to file instead of console

 #### Python 3 functions
-* python3 counter.py calls gmail to get unread mail messages and creates a file gmail.js  used in LockscreenUi.qml as a variable with import statement
+* python3 counter.py calls gmail to get unread mail messages and creates a file gmail.js  used in Clock.qml as a variable with import statement

 * images used in status area are included, must change path within qml files to reflect location of images